Inflect logo

 Market Access, Business & Tax Climate

 Proximity To Key Business Districts: Data centers are strategically placed near financial hubs in Mumbai, technology corridors in Bengaluru, and government centers in Delhi.
-This proximity ensures minimal latency for high-frequency trading and corporate IT services.
+This placement ensures minimal latency for high–frequency trading and corporate IT services.

 Regional Market Reach: India is the central gateway for the entire South Asian market, serving a massive population with increasing mobile and internet penetration.
 Its geographic position also makes it a viable backup or edge location for Southeast Asian operations.